Kayaamat: Plot

 Kayaamat revolves around the love and revenge of the Ahuja family.
-The story takes off when the celebrations in the Ahuja family are in full swing, with the engagement of Naren and Naina’s son Uday (Ali Hassan) with Pooja (Kishwer Merchant).
-Pooja loves Uday to the point of obsession; she wants to own and possess him completely.
+The story takes off when the celebrations in the Ahuja family are in full swing, with the engagement of Naren and Naina’s son Uday (Alihassan Turabi) with Pooja (Kishwer Merchant).
+Pooja loves Uday to the point of obsession; she wants to own him completely.
 Her insecurities about Uday get aggravated and go completely out of control with the presence of Anamika (Amita Chandekar), the CEO of a company that does huge business with the Ahuja's.
 Pooja, at her engagement, sees subtle chemistry developing between Uday and Anamika.
 Pooja now goes on a rampage as she wants to wreck Anamika.
 Her love life with Uday can meet its happy end; however, Pooja realizes that Anamika is not easy to defeat.
 In due course of time, Anamika becomes a favourite of Pooja's family and the Ahuja's.
 At this point, Pooja decides to go for the final kill.
 But the question remains that who is Anamika?
 Is she what she portrays to be, or does she have her own story and reasons for coming to the Ahuja family?
 Is she as innocent as she portrays, or is this all a plan to achieve her goal and objective?
 What follows is an ensuing battle to safeguard the honour and prestige of the Ahuja family.